 Processes

-Having considered the five component areas of our healthcare system (Person, Organisation, Environment, Technology & Tools, Tasks) the SEIPS model then encourages us to consider the Processes this system is used to support.
-To use a computing analogy; the five component parts represent our hardware, Processes and the software it runs.
+Having considered the five component areas of our healthcare system (Person, Organization, Environment, Technology & Tools, Tasks) the SEIPS model then encourages us to consider the Processes this system is used to support.
+To use a computing analogy; the five component parts represent our hardware, Processes are the software it runs.

 Healthcare processes can be considered across two domains; namely, Care processes and Other Supportive processes.